-Though many things led to my recovery, accepting these three things were vital: I had a problem, I needed help, and I needed to embrace my new body size.
+Though many things helped, accepting these three things were vital to my ED recovery.
+I had a problem, I needed help, and I needed to embrace my new body size.

 It took months into my eating disorder for me to finally accept that I had a problem.
-I was in denial.
-My brain tricked itself into thinking I could control what I ate and that ultimately, I could stop restricting anytime I wanted.
+In denial, my brain tricked itself into thinking I could control what I ate.
+And that ultimately I could stop restricting anytime I wanted.

 That could not have been farther from the truth.

 See, during this time the eating disorder was consuming me – every part of me.
 It consumed my thoughts, my actions and food even controlled my dreams at night.